cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/images.md

 </div>
 ```

-## Align an image to the right or left of text
+## Aligning an image to the right or left of text

 These two code snippets will comfortably place an image to the right or left of text when viewing the page on a desktop computer.
 When viewing on mobile devices, it will place the image above the text (if left-aligned on desktop) or below the text (if right-aligned on desktop).